standardebooks/tools/README.md

 	Convert a string to titlecase.

--	### `toc2kindle`

-	Flatten ToC to be at most 2 levels deep for Kindle compatibility.
-Generally only used by the `build` script and not called independently.

 -	### `typogrify`

 	Apply some scriptable typography rules from the Standard Ebooks typography manual to a Standard Ebook source directory.